BinaryNinjas/Genesis/README.md

 # Genesis
-A Battle.net bot for the new battle.net chat environment utilzing Blizzard's CHAT API written in Swift for Mac OS X.
+A Battle.net bot for the new battle.net chat environment utilzing Blizzard's CHAT API written in Swift for Mac.

 http://darkblizz.org/images/ChatAPIbot1.png